You can model a repurchase agreement (“repo”) as a buyer or as a seller using the FlexibleRepo instrument type. See all supported instruments.

 We can generate a holdings report on the transaction date of 1 January 2025 to see that we have:

-Three units of a holding in the bond collateral instrument (this transaction isn’t shown above but you can see an example here):
+Three units of a holding in the bond collateral instrument (the transaction to generate this isn’t shown in this article but you can see an example here):

 If we fast-forward to the start date of the instrument on 2 January 2025 we see that we have: